The Under-$100 Items R29 Shopping Editors Bought In May

 Annnd, we're back.
 The R29 Shopping team has returned with another splendid assortment of our under-$100 favorites.
 If April was all about home decor and timeless attire, May is all about kitchen basics, beauty products, and self-care.
-Set your doubts aside and trust the team that lives by the motto "shop till you drop."
+Close your browser's 20 shopping tabs aside and trust the team that lives by the motto "shop till you drop."

-This month, we're introducing you to a whimsical rainbow knife set and an easy yet powerful frother.
-(The latter will change your input on buying that $7 coffee.)
+This month, we're introducing you to a whimsical rainbow knife set and an easy-yet-powerful frother.
+(The latter will change your go-to $7 coffee.)
 Self-care is also at the top of the list — as it always should be.
-Take a gander and treat yourself from the sea of skin-care items like cleansers, serums, light creams, and even a sun rescue balm (begone you painful sunburns).
+Take a gander, and treat yourself from a sea of skin-care items like cleansers, serums, light creams, and even a sun rescue balm (begone, you painful sunburns).

 Ahead, find your new treasured piece among the editors' picks.
 We don't blame you if you decide to go on a mini shopping spree.